Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Proposed System

 where \(B(C)\) detects content-density bursts for determining breakpoints, and \(E(C)\) ensures balanced cluster sizes; \(\alpha\) is tuned empirically.
 This hierarchical representation captures the manuscript’s logical flow from general overview to detailed discussion, ensuring minimal information loss.

 For the visual stream, each page of the PDF is rendered as a high-resolution PNG image to preserve graphical elements such as figures, tables, and layouts.
-Given that research papers frequently exceed 20 pages, we concatenate rendered images into a single composite representation.
-This approach reduces input overhead while maintaining spatial continuity across the document, enabling efficient global visual reasoning and consistent positional alignment across pages.
+Since research papers often exceed 20 pages, we concatenate every four consecutive pages into a single composite image.
+This reduces computational overhead while preserving spatial continuity across the document, enabling efficient global visual reasoning and consistent positional alignment across pages.
 To balance visual fidelity and computational cost, all images are normalized to a fixed resolution, and page boundaries are retained as separators to aid layout interpretation.
 This design facilitates cross-page context recognition, enabling the MLLM to better correlate visual elements with corresponding textual regions and thereby improve the overall coherence of multimodal inference.